ClemExp/GKE_TLS_Offloading/README.md

 4. **Post terraform tasks**

-   Some tasks are still required after terraform completion for this cluster:
+   Some minor tasks are still required after terraform completion for this cluster:
-   - Modify load balancer:
+   - Load balancer is created after ingress syncs with google cloud, whihc takes a few minutes after terraform completion.
+This basically cretes our external load balancer from the ingress.
+In general you can't modify this load balancer, as google sync job will overwrite it afterwards, but we do need to modify the healthcheck for traefik.
-      - Edit load balancer config to add a new FE with HTTPS termination (choose TF created static IP: traefik-lb-static-ip)
+   Modify load balancer:
       - Modify health check config:
       ```
       gcloud compute health-checks update http --request-path "/healthcheck" <lb-backend-config> --project tls-terraform
       ```
    - Modify DNS records (google domains) with above static IP for load balancer
    - Will have to wait 20 - 30 minutes for certificate provisioning to complete.
-Meanwhile can review via:
+It is not enough for the domains come active, the certificate itself must change to an active status.
+Meanwhile can check http access & can review HTTPS status via:
    ```
    watch kubectl describe managedcertificate tls-cert-off -n tlsoff
    watch kubectl describe ing lb-traefik-ingress -n tlsoff
    ```

-   Once certificate is active, then can access applications via browser / curl
+   Once certificate is active, then can access applications via browser / curl.